GuilhermeStracini/hello-world-rabbitmq/README.md

 # Hello World RabbitMQ

-:books: A repository to learn RabbitMQ with C#
+:books: A repository to learn RabbitMQ